emscripten-core/emscripten/site/source/docs/api_reference/Filesystem-API.rst

 -  ``stdout`` will use a ``print`` function if one such is defined, printing to the terminal in command line engines and to the browser console in browsers that have a console (again, line-buffered).
 -  ``stderr`` will use the same output function as ``stdout``.

-.. note:: All the configuration should be done before the main ``run()`` method is executed, typically by implementing :js:attr:`Module.preRun`.
+.. note:: All the configuration should be done before the ``main()`` is executed, typically by implementing :js:attr:`Module.preRun`.
 See :ref:`Interacting-with-code` for more information.

 .. js:function:: FS.init(input, output, error)